0xZe/ITI-Final-Project/README.md

 ## Step 2: Connect to the Bastion
-`I will use the bastion to connect to the cluster from it to Install Docker on the cluster` `ssh to the created Bastion using the following command`
+`I will use the bastion to connect to the cluster from it to Install Docker on the cluster`

 ```
 $ ssh -i mykey.pem ubuntu@<Bastion-public-ip-address>
 ```

-## Step 3: Connecting to the cluster from the Bastion to install docker on it
+## Step 3: Connect to the cluster from the Bastion to install docker on it
-`We will need docker deamon socket on the pipeline` `ssh to the Node using the following command`
+`We will need docker daemon socket on the pipeline`

 ```
 $ ssh -i mykey.pem ec2-user@<Bastion-public-ip-address>